 The national Gaelic language plan provides guidelines on priorities that bodies and authorities should address in regard to Gaelic matters and the preparation of Gaelic language plans.
-It also understands that effective implementation lies at the heart of national and local developments, and includes proposals for strategies aimed at increasing the number able to speak Gaelic, encouraging its use in public and in the workplace, raising its visibility and status, and providing greater access to Gaelic language and culture.
+It also understands that effective implementation lies at the heart of national and local developments, and includes proposals for strategies aimed at increasing the use of Gaelic, the learning of Gaelic and ensuring that a positive image of Gaelic is promoted.

 Language Planning Concepts

 The purpose of implementing a Gaelic language plan is to increase the capacity of your organisation to support the usage, status and acquisition of Gaelic in respect of its functions, as well as your potential to contribute to the language corpus.
 In the study of minority languages, these four concepts (Usage, Status, Acquisition and Corpus) are regarded as fundamental to their protection and revitalisation.

 These concepts will be realised practically through the implementation of your Plan in the areas of policy development, service delivery and other operational processes (including the key areas of corporate identity, communications, publications, and staff).
 The broad outcome is the visual and audible mainstreaming of Gaelic in Scotland.